 It's really interesting to compare admissions data over time, with some clear patterns emerging.
 Whilst the chances of getting you first choice secondary school appears to have got worse across large swathes of the country in recent years, the opposite appears to be true for primary schools.

-Using data that has been provided by the Department of Education and the Office for National Statistics, we have created catchment area indicators for schools in England.
+Using data from the national school census, which has been provided by the Department for Education and the Office for National Statistics, we have created catchment area indicators for schools in England.
 By explaining what we have done and how, this post allows you to interpret our catchment maps.

 If you are looking for some advice on which A-Level subjects to take in order to have the best chances of gaining a place on your degree course of choice, or if you're not sure what degree would best suit your interests, we recommend having a look at the new Informed Choices website produced by the Russell Group universities.